 That being said, the movie is still British and takes place in England.
 We see department stores, schools, Downing Street, an office - normal places that we can identify with.
 It gives us a sense of comfort as well as nostalgia for the noughties.

-8. The Original Soundtrack
+8. The Original Soundtrack is Memorable

 Love Actually's OST is instantly recognizable and has some really heartbreaking melodies.
 It carries a festive tone and yet adds a new layer of emotion to the sadder scenes.
 The film's spectacular soundtrack is one of the best things about it.